dantaex/viajes-transparentes/readme_too_please.txt

 	RESTFul API, so super scalable and easily consumed by a variety of other services

-	HMAC Authentication and API security (No XSRF, No password sniffing, No cookies to steal, No session to persist across servers) Sha256 of course.
+	HMAC Authentication and API security (No XSRF, No password sniffing, No session to persist across servers) Sha256 of course.

 	Express NodeJS (cached, superfast, everything ready for a simple npm install)